arcuru/eideticadb/docs/src/user_guide/core_concepts.md

 # Core Concepts

-Understanding the fundamental ideas behind EideticaDB will help you use it effectively and appreciate its unique capabilities.
+Understanding the fundamental ideas behind Eidetica will help you use it effectively and appreciate its unique capabilities.

 ## Architectural Foundation

-EideticaDB builds on several powerful concepts from distributed systems and database design:
+Eidetica builds on several powerful concepts from distributed systems and database design:

 1. **Content-addressable storage**: Data is identified by the hash of its content, similar to Git and IPFS
 2. **Directed acyclic graphs (DAGs)**: Changes form a graph structure rather than a linear history
 3. **Conflict-free replicated data types (CRDTs)**: Data structures that can merge concurrent changes automatically
 4. **Immutable data structures**: Once created, data is never modified, only new versions are added

-These foundations enable EideticaDB's key features: robust history tracking, efficient synchronization, and eventual consistency in distributed environments.
+These foundations enable Eidetica's key features: robust history tracking, efficient synchronization, and eventual consistency in distributed environments.

 ## Merkle-CRDTs

-EideticaDB is inspired by the Merkle-CRDT concept from OrbitDB, which combines:
+Eidetica is inspired by the Merkle-CRDT concept from OrbitDB, which combines:

 - **Merkle DAGs**: A data structure where each node contains a cryptographic hash of its children, creating a tamper-evident history
 - **CRDTs**: Data types designed to resolve conflicts automatically when concurrent changes occur